 Why won't my tampon go in?

 It’s really important to get into a comfortable position when inserting a tampon.
 You can have one leg propped up, sitting on the toilet, or have your back slightly bent over.
 Check out this video for a tutorial!
 These positions help you relax your vaginal muscles and get comfortable.
-When it comes to the angle, we recommend pointing the tampon towards your lower back on a slight angle upwards instead of trying to put it in pointing straight up to the sky.
+When it comes to the angle, we recommend pointing the tampon towards your lower back on a slight angle upwards instead of trying to put it straight in.
 You can use a mirror to explore your vaginal opening and get familiar with your body.

-If you're sensing some uncomfortable friction upon insertion, dryness may be the culprit.
-Because menstruation is so stigmatised, we never talk about vaginal dryness but the reality is that 1 in 5 women experience vaginal dryness.
+Your tampon may not be going in due to the dryness of the tampons or your vagina.
+Because menstruation is so stigmatised, we never talk about vaginal dryness but the reality is that 1 in 5 women experience vaginal dryness especially during the late phases of menstruation.
 A cause of this can be due to hormonal imbalances likely when taking forms of birth control, menopause or approaching menopause.
-We wrote a whole blog about the causes of vaginal dryness here if you want to read more.
-You may also experience dryness due to a light flow, either throughout your period or at the beginning or end of your cycle.
-If either of these are the case, we recommend using a lubricant which can make it much smoother, easier and faster to insert a tampon!
-We designed our tampon and lubricant to be used exactly for that!
-Our lubricant is travel friendly and easy for on-the-go use, so you can ensure you never have to insert a dry tampon again.
+We wrote a whole blog about the causes of vaginal dryness here.
+If this is the case, we recommend using a lubricant which can make it much smoother and easier to insert a tampon!
+We designed our tampon and lubricant combo to be used exactly for that!
+Our lubricant is travel friendly and easy to take on-the-go to dip your tampon into for smoother insertion.

 It’s important to try to relax your muscles as much as possible when inserting a tampon.
-You can encourage this through breathing practices - try taking deep breaths and slowly inserting the tampon as you breath out.
-However, sometimes even with breathing practices, you may still experience anxiety or have a negative association with penetration.
-This can cause your pelvic muscles to tighten up as a reaction to any type of penetrating object which can make inserting a tampon very difficult.
-This can be a sign of a condition called vaginismus.
+However, you may experience anxiety or have a negative association with penetration and items entering your body.
+This causes your pelvic muscles to tighten up as a reaction to any type of penetrating object which can make inserting a tampon very difficult.
+You may also have a condition called vaginismus.
 Most commonly, this condition develops after an injury or traumatic experience that may or may not involve the vagina.
-If inserting a tampon is painful, it is best to speak to your gynaecologist or a pelvic physiotherapist to learn more.
-Using lubricant to insert a tampon can be a great option once you're in active treatment for vaginismus and you and your doctor have decided that you're ready to try out tampons!
+If you are experiencing vaginal tightness, it is best to speak to your gynaecologist or a pelvic physiotherapist to learn more.

-There are many reasons why inserting a tampon may be uncomfortable if not painful.
-However, it's no reason to feel embarrassment or shame - this is a common problem for billions of menstruators worldwide!
-Keep in mind, if you experience any extreme pain or discomfort, it is best to seek medical advice.
-Here's to comfortable using period products!
+There are many reasons why inserting a tampon may be uncomfortable if not painful but do not be embarrassed as this is a common problem for billions of menstruators worldwide!
+If you experience any extreme pain or discomfort, it is best to seek medical advice.